jiancchen/SlateAi/development-docs/mlb/runbooks/clean-public-slate-runbook.md

 - POTD and promoted value sections must skip any F5 O/U row whose final lean is not actionable `Over` or `Under`, regardless of raw probability.
 - Null or blank candidates must be rejected before number conversion.
 A displayed `0`, negative, or implausibly tiny F5 total line should stop the deploy.
 - First-five O/U rows must expose confidence that is consistent with margin quality.
 A close miss should not look like a clean-hit profile, and severe-miss patterns from prior grading should trigger caution before promotion.
+- F5 team-total rows must use discrete run thresholds for public cushion, sorting, and promotion. `Over 1.5` needs `2+` runs, so a `2.6` projection has only `+0.6` threshold cushion even though raw `projection - line` is `+1.1`. `Under 2.5` needs `2 or fewer`, so cushion is `2 - projection`, not `line - projection`.
+- Public F5 team-total copy should label this as `cushion`, not generic `edge`.
+Raw projection-vs-line gap may stay in diagnostics, but POTD/promoted tiers must not use it as the primary margin.
+- F5 team-total promoted rows need at least `0.75` runs of discrete threshold cushion unless the shadow report explicitly records a different active seed window.
+- Full-game team-total rows must appear on the team-total value board when either a direct `teamTotalRuns/fullGame` anchor exists or a safe derived line can be built from posted game total plus M2 team-run share.
+Derived rows must be labeled `Derived FG line`, use discrete hit-threshold cushion, and require at least `1.0` run of threshold cushion before promotion.
 - First-five ML rows must expose push/tie risk when the modeled F5 tie probability is elevated.
 Check both the visible warning and the machine-readable value metadata.
 - Ranking checks should compare `promotionTier`, `sortConfidence`, market edge, and margin support.
 If a row jumps because the run-gap edge/share is largest, confirm that confidence and warnings still tell the correct story.
 Do not demote a strong F5 ML edge merely because it exceeds a narrow historical seed bucket; confidence is primary, push/tie risk is the control, and run gap is support.
 - ML shape rows must not rank primarily by `diff/total`.
 Public copy should label that number as `margin support`; confidence is the primary ML trust signal, market edge is the value confirmation, and margin support is the tiebreak/context field.